PetrGlad/emmate/README.md

   is note height jitter on zoom.
 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be less than 1 pixel in size to be visible as is).
-- [ ] (improvement) Stop all sounds when program is closed.
 - [ ] (improvement) Play from new position should reflect current damper CC state (in cases when pedal is pressed earlier and there are no CC event at the cursor).
+It is unclear how to provide this info to the engine: the CC info is on track, but engine should query when playback is started.
+- [x] (improvement) Stop all sounds when program is closed.
 - [x] (cleanup) Stave rendering cleanup: there is some now-unused code left after Meshes rendering revamp.
 - [x] (test) Implement xy-scaling check in tests.
 - [x] (performance) Render events into a mesh that can be scrolled and re-used when track does not change.
   Now there is 0 CPU usage when paused, and <<100% CPU usage on follow-playback scrolling.
 Can be optimized further with spatial tree.